 From 2005-2012, each state received federal funding specifically for Safe Routes to School projects via the federal transportation legislation SAFTEA-LU.
 Many states still have funds remaining from the Safe Routes to School program; see our State of the States quarterly tracking report to see whether this funding is still available in Pennsylvania.
 To learn more about federal funding for Safe Routes to School, read through the Five Steps to Federal Funding: A Brief Explanation of the Safe Routes to School Program Process.
 You can find additional resources in our national learning network too.

 In July 2012, Congress passed a new transportation bill, MAP-21, which consolidated several bicycling and walking programs, including Safe Routes to School, into a new program called Transportation Alternatives.
 Starting in 2013, states have the option to continue running standalone Safe Routes to School programs or to have Safe Routes to School projects contend with other types of projects in a Transportation Alternatives competition; see our state Transportation Alternatives snapshot chart to learn more about your state’s decisions on how it will implement this program.

 Additional information on how Transportation Alternatives works is available in our National Policy section.

-Pennsylvania has funded 70 local Safe Routes to School projects totaling more than 17 million.
+Pennsylvania has funded more than 100 local Safe Routes to School projects totaling more than 17 million in infrastructure and noninfrastructure projects.
 PennDOT's Safe Routes to School program is school focused.
-Applicants for infrastructure funding and noninfrastructure grants must be a staff member of a school district or an individual school, as well as a include a local and regional government staff member.
+Applicants for infrastructure funding and noninfrastructure grants must be a staff member of a school district or an individual school, additionally the application requires involvement of a local and regional government staff member.
 Safe Routes to School projects require no local matching funds.

 Visit the Pennsylvania Safe Routes to School program website for more information.